 |87° is Hot

 More than just hot.
-87°F is the point at which we start to see serious health effects of heat in Vermont.
+87°F is the statewide average temperature at which we start to see serious health effects of heat in Vermont.

 Extreme heat can lead to life-threatening emergencies.